 Impact

 Insufficient policy enforcement in the Autofill component of Google Chrome on iOS allows a remote attacker to retrieve cross‑origin data through a specially crafted web page.
-By exploiting this flaw, an attacker can inject malicious content that accesses the user's autofill information and exfiltrate it, compromising the confidentiality of sensitive data.
-This weakness is categorized as an information exposure flaw (CWE‑200).
+Based on the description, it is inferred that an attacker can inject malicious content that accesses the user’s autofill information and exfiltrate it, compromising the confidentiality of sensitive data.
+This weakness is categorized as a security misconfiguration (CWE‑693).

 Affected Systems